Dmitry Gudkov: Wives

 First wife, Sofya Gudkova is a journalist and a television producer.
 She worked for the programs "Namedni" and "Profession - reporter", she was the chief editor of daily and evening news at "Channel One Russia" and of "The Final Program" at NTV Channel.
 She was married to Gudkov for almost 10 years and she brings up the children of the politician - Anastasia and Ivan.
 After the divorce in May 2012, Sophia quit NTV channel.
 Gudkov argued that Sophia made this decision in order not to work on the program, which compromises him and other opposition politicians.
-In 2015, Sophia married the former head of the Department of Culture of Moscow, Sergei Kapkov.
+In 2015, Sophia married the former head of the Department of Culture of Moscow, Sergey Kapkov.

 The second wife, Valeria Gudkova (maiden name — Sushkova) is the former press secretary of the youth wing of "A Just Russia" and the politician himself.
 According to some sources, the office affair began after Gudkov's separation from his first wife, according to other information, it became the reason for the divorce.
 Gudkov and Sushkova got married July 2012, and in August 2013 the new wife gave birth to a son, Alexander.
 In March 2012, Valeria participated in a public gathering near the building of the Defense Ministry on New Arbat, during which the wives of military men demanded to provide them with housing.
 Gudkov's common-law wife stood there with a placard: "The wives of military men demand that the state fulfill its obligations to provide housing", while Dmitry Gudkov has never served in the army and received the rank of a reserve officer at the military department at the university.